cccbauer/MURFI-user-manual/murfi-setup.md

 rt-fMRI-nf is a type of biofeedback in which real-time online fMRI signals are used to self-regulate brain (neuro) function.
 Since it's advent in 1995 significant progress has been made in fMRI neurofeedback techniques.
 Specifically, the use of rt-fMRI-nf has advanced the understanding of causal involvement of modified brain activity in modified behavior. rt-fMRI-nf was developed in 1995 (Cox et al., 1995), and proof-of concept for rt-fMRI-nf as a potential neurotherapeutic tool for the treatment of brain disorders was demonstrated in 2005 (deCharms et al., 2005).
 There have since been substantial advancements related to rt-fMRI-nf technology and implementation, with reports of rt-fMRI-nf modification of function in several brain structures.
 Although rt-fMRI-nf has multiple potential applications as a clinical neuroimaging tool, the research to date has been focused on the use of rt-fMRI-nf to alter brain function and behavior.

+#The latest version of MURFI can pull fMRI images from the scanner in two ways:

+# Vsend option

+MURFI can read images from vsend considering the Siemens preheader for this option you need to get Vsend on your Scanner.

 # Initiate C2P agreement before running MURFI on Siemens scanners

 To obtain the individual functional images in real time a proprietary data transfer sequence needs to be added to the respective sequences.
 The code can be obtained via a C2P agreement to get the Vsend patch on the fMRI sequences for real-time image sending.